jsphwllng/jsphwllng.github.io/brag.md

 *   Co-founded the social committee.
 *   Assisted numerous users on Discord.
 *   Maintained a high standard of quality and consistency in sharing dog photos.
-*   Volunteered at REDI School, organised and facilitated mock interviews to help aspiring engineers gain real-world experience.
+*   Volunteered at REDI School, organised and began facilitated mock interviews to help aspiring engineers gain real-world experience.
 *   Joined the Wherebud program and assisted a newjoiner in getting assimilated into the company.